dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 _DV_ denotes the declaration _DV_. *As usual, subtype cycles are not allowed.*

+It is a compile-time error if two elements in the type list of the `implements` clause of an extension type specifies the same type.

+*This rule against duplicates is identical to the existing rule about classes, mixins, and enums.*

 Assume that _DV_ has two direct or indirect superinterfaces of the form
 <code>W\<T<sub>1</sub>, ..
 T<sub>k</sub>&gt;</code>
 respectively